-What is SERP Position…and Why It’s Your Key to Success
+What is SERP and Why It’s Your Key to Success

-A Search Engine Results Page isn’t a particularly difficult concept to define, explain or grasp – put succinctly, it refers to the listing of results as returned by a search engine in response to a keyword query.
-Typically, the results encompass a list of items containing titles, a reference to the full version of a site and a brief description indicating the places the keywords have matched content within the page.
+A Search Engine Results Page isn’t a difficult concept to define, explain or grasp – put succinctly; it refers to the listing of results returned by a search engine in response to a keyword query.
+Typically, the results encompass a list of items containing titles, a reference to the full version of a site, and a brief description indicating the places the keywords have matched content within the page.
 Further, a SERP may refer to a single page of returned links or to the set of all links returned for a search query.

-Basically, there are three main components that define what is SERP: The actual initiating search query, organic listings and paid listings.
+Basically, there are three main components that define what SERP is: The actual initiating search query, organic listings, and paid listings.
 We’ll now take a closer look at the two major players here, the paid links and the organic variants.

 Paid vs. Organic Links/Listings

-Organic SERP listings, conversely, refer to the “standard” listings generated by search engines, based on a series of metrics that determine their relevance to the item being searched.
+Organic SERP listings refer to the “standard” listings generated by search engines based on a series of metrics that determine their relevance to the item being searched.
 High-scoring webpages on a search engine’s algorithmic scale, or test, are displayed within this list, with these algorithms typically based upon factors such as webpage content and website trustworthiness, as well as external factors such as backlinks, social media, advertising, news and more.

-In organic listings, each page of the search engine results contain 10 organic types – the listings, which display on the first page, are the most influential ones because those receive 91% of the click-through rates (CTR) via a specific search.
+In organic listings, each page of the search engine results contains ten organic types – the listings displayed on the first page are the most influential because those receive 91% of the click-through rates (CTR) via a specific search.
 The CTRs for the first page are represented as the following:

 - Spot 1 receives 32.5% of the clicks